 And because your dog will experience indigestion, he is most likely to poop undigested foods.
-Some dogs eat their poop right back which may lead to consumption of parasites and vomiting.
+Some dogs eat their poop right back which may lead to the consumption of parasites and vomiting.
 When nature requires your dog to consume these enzymes from its prey, domestication limits this possibility.

 Other possible signs of enzyme deficiency include diarrhea, yellow, and smelly stool.
 Feeding your dog raw foods is a possible solution, but still insufficient for your dog.

 This is because they have been exposed to various environmental factors such as refrigeration.

 However, you can treat enzyme deficiency by making a few changes to your pup’s, diet, to ease digestion.
-You can also talk to your vet for digestive enzyme supplement for your dog.
+You can also talk to your vet for digestive enzyme supplements for your dog.

 ii) Pancreatic Insufficiency.

 Normally referred to as exocrine pancreatic insufficiency, the condition is one of the leading causes of enzyme deficiency.
 It is the inability of the pancreas to produce enough enzymes to ease the digestion of your pup.

 Your dog eating poop and throwing up might be caused by this condition, especially if you are talking about a German Shepherd dog which is predisposed.
 However, this does not mean that other breeds cannot be affected by this condition.